cloudspeech/houdini-talk/short-essay.md

 So you whine because you work in the enterprise and your boring CV doesn't mention the latest frontend hypes.

+You dream:

-If you could only sprinkle a little magic interactivity here and there in the components' HTML, you could escape the impossible situation...
+>If I could only sprinkle a little magic interactivity here and there
+>in the components' HTML, I could escape the impossible situation...
+>

-And there's this other hot frontend hype, signals, for fine-grained reactive updating over time.
-Can we please have that too?
+> And there's this other hot frontend hype, signals: fine-grained
+> reactive updates for values that change over time.
+> Can I please have that too?

+Dream no more, Houdini to the rescue!

-Step 1: Wish yourself <`sig-nal>`, which knows how to react and apply updates to a certain place in your HTML.
+Step 1: Wish yourself sig-dash-nal (<`sig-nal>`).

+A web component which knows how to react and apply updates to a certain place in your HTML.

 Step 2: add attributes.